We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 Although there are seemingly endless ways a third party could be held liable for your workplace accident, some are much more common than others.
 Here are three scenarios that occur frequently:

-Motor vehicle accidents: If you drive commercially, a car accident is also a workplace accident.
+If you drive commercially, a car accident is also a workplace accident.
 Say that you were transporting cargo in a commercial vehicle one day and were struck by a drunk driver.
-You could pursue workers’ compensation benefits for your injuries as well as a separate lawsuit against the drunk driver.
+Third-party claim lawyers could help you pursue workers’ compensation benefits for your injuries as well as a separate lawsuit against the drunk driver.

-Injuries caused by faulty products: You cannot sue your employer for an accident on the job site, but you have legal options against a third party if you were injured by a faulty product.
-If you were a construction worker, for instance, and were severely injured by a malfunctioning nail gun, you could file a product liability claim against the tool manufacturer in addition to filing a workers’ compensation claim.
+You cannot sue your employer for an accident on the job site, but you have legal options against a third party if you were injured by a faulty product.
+If you were a construction worker, for instance, and were severely injured by a malfunctioning nail gun, third-party claim lawyers could help you file a product liability claim against the tool manufacturer in addition to filing a workers’ compensation claim.

 Though the specifics may differ from case to case, the examples above apply to workers in a wide variety of industries.